Charging and reclaiming VAT on goods and services related to private school fees

 - each part of the supply individually

-When you supply more than one good or service together as a package, this will be normally seen as a single supply.
-In the same way, where a service is provided along with goods or services that are ancillary to (that is, in addition to) the main service, this will normally be seen as a single supply.
+When you supply more than one good or service together as a package, this is normally seen as a single supply.
+In the same way, where a service is provided along with goods or services that are in addition to the main service, this is also normally seen as a single supply.

 You should not artificially split the package to create separate supplies with different VAT liabilities.
 The single package will have a single VAT treatment.

-Where a number of separate goods or services are supplied together, and where each represents a separate aim to the customer, these will be seen as separate supplies.
+If separate goods or services are supplied together and each represent a separate aim to the customer, these are seen as separate supplies.
 Each supply will have its own identity and may be subject to a different rate of VAT.

-When you supply a package of education for a single fee this will normally be a single supply for VAT.
+When you supply a package of education for a single fee, this is normally a single supply for VAT.
 This package could include a number of elements (such as transport or meals) alongside the main element of education.
-As a single supply, this will have a single VAT liability.
+As a single supply, this has a single VAT liability.

-Where a school supplies education and also supplies other elements for a separate fee, these will normally be separate supplies.
-For example, if a school offers school meals alongside the education for a separate charge, these will normally be 2 different supplies.
+If a school supplies education and also supplies other elements for a separate fee, these are normally separate supplies.
+For example, if a school offers school meals alongside the education for a separate charge, these are normally 2 different supplies.
 These may have different VAT liabilities.
-Although the education will be subject to the standard rate of VAT, the school meals may be exempt if they meet the conditions for being closely related services.
+The education is subject to the standard rate of VAT and the school meals may be exempt if they meet the conditions for being closely related services.

-Find out more in VATSC11113 of the HMRC VAT Supply and Consideration internal manual.
+Find out more in VATSC11113 of VAT Supply and Consideration— HMRC manuals.

 Supplying special educational needs and disabilities (SEND) therapies and education

-If these services are supplied through your school, you must determine:
+If these services are supplied through your school, you must check:

 - who is making the supply